Maximize the Value of Your Airline Miles and Points

 Why two cents?

 Because that is essentially what you always get when you use a card with a fixed value rewards program.
-For example, the Capital One Venture Reward card offers double miles on all purchases, and each of their miles is worth one cent each as a statement credit towards any travel reservation.
+For example, each mile earned on a a travel rewards card that offers double miles on all purchases is worth one cent each as a statement credit towards any travel reservation.

 Getting More Than Your Two Cents' Worth

 The two cent rule is a pretty good goal, but we can do better using a couple of strategies.
 First, use a card that offers bonus miles or points on certain categories of spending.
-For instance, I always use my Chase Sapphire Preferred card on dining and travel expenses where it earns double points.
 Next, I zero in on the highest value reward options.
 For airline miles, this includes last minute flights and trips in international business class.
 For hotels, sometimes it means a luxury property, but I have also gotten amazing deals on nice hotels in the suburbs and near major airports that can still be expensive.

 When you take the time to calculate how much your reward points and miles are worth, only then will you be able to earn the most valuable travel rewards.